datacite/tasks/product_specifications/FBF44gf/readme.md

 # FAIR Visualisation in Organisation and DMP pages

 ## Problem

-Development of a dashboard and further extension GraphQL API nodes building on connections made possible via the networked DMP that allows users to track connections between DMPs, investigators, outputs, organizations, research methods and protocols; and display citations throughout the research lifecycle.

-We determined that it is crucial that the Dashboard can be used to prepare or directly support grant proposals for the NSF and the FSDs' obligation to provide reports to the Station hosting institution.
-In terms of granularity, we identified that annual distributions are enough to support reporting.
-Additionally, it was also indicated that lists of abstracts and total production numbers are the main indicators that are needed for reporting.
+Administrators of organizations have challenges to demonstrate the impact of their non-traditional scholarly outputs (Datasets, software, protocols, preprints, etc.).
+Often they have to scavenge for the all scholarly outputs their groups and collaborators have produced.
+Although many of these non-traditional scholarly outputs have PIDs(DOIs) assigned to them, there are not user-friendly ways to get all of them efficiently for administrators to produce reports that demonstrate the impact of the organizations or projects' work.

 Problem validation: [A workshop](https://miro.com/app/board/uXjVOZtNNlI=/?share_link_id=611105669245) was carried out to validate the problem.
 We used a lighting workshop format to identify goals and challenges.
 Then the data was analyzed in terms of a data visualization framework and user stories were drawn from there.
 In a secondary call, we sat with all PIs and project leads a prioritized the [user stories](https://docs.google.com/document/d/1lJ6J-OuKiVSMTR_AoEVg_LirjufTBkAwqR4XbPfDQYA/edit).

+We determined that it is crucial that the solution can be used to prepare or directly support grant proposals for the NSF and the FSDs' obligation to provide reports to the Station hosting institution.
+In terms of granularity, we identified that annual distributions are enough to support reporting.
+Additionally, it was also indicated that lists of abstracts and total production numbers are the main indicators that are needed for reporting.

 ## Solution

-To help administrators of organizations and data management plans in their activities to prepare materials to demonstrate the impact of a collection of work Datacite commons would include a set of features that would allow users to get access to all related content to ROR-ids and DMP-ids.
+To help administrators of organizations and data management plans in their activities to prepare materials to demonstrate the impact of a collection of work, Datacite commons would include a set of features that would allow users to get access to all related content to a given ROR-id and DMP-id.

 Solution Validation: We conducted two validation sessions:
 1. There was a validation session with end users of [DataCite Commons]()